searri/BrokerBot/README.md

 ## Not Yet Implemented
 Will add these features if time allows; these are secondary to the main functionality.
-1. Add user input through clickable rotary encoder (so BrokerBot doesn't need to use a Serial monitor through PC)
-2. Add some kind of HTTP authentication
+1. Add some kind of HTTP authentication
-3. Use the [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/linechart) to generate a running graph of the stock prices during the game [(Example)](https://jsfiddle.net/6va5r8yq/5/)
+2. Use the [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/linechart) to generate a running graph of the stock prices during the game [(Example)](https://jsfiddle.net/6va5r8yq/5/)

 ## Wiring Diagram
 ![](project_assets/BrokerBot_diagram.png)